Victoriakaey/Formal-Verification-on-A-in-C-/README.md

 ### Data Structures

-- Grid: A 2D array representing the environment with obstacles and open cells.
+- **Grid**: A 2D array representing the environment with obstacles and open cells.
-- Cost Matrix: Tracks the values for each cell.
+- **Cost Matrix**: Tracks the values for each cell.
-- Parent Matrix: Stores the parent of each node to reconstruct the path.
+- **Parent Matrix**: Stores the parent of each node to reconstruct the path.
-- Closed List: A boolean matrix indicating explored nodes.
+- **Closed List**: A boolean matrix indicating explored nodes.
-- Queue: A static array used to store nodes to be processed.
+- **Queue**: A static array used to store nodes to be processed.

 ### Initialization